Deron Washington

-Deron Washington (born December 12, 1985) is an American basketball player who last played for Mitteldeutscher of the German Basketball Bundesliga (BBL).
+Deron Washington (born December 12, 1985) is an American former professional basketball player who last played for Mitteldeutscher of the German Basketball Bundesliga (BBL).
 He played in college for the Virginia Tech Hokies men's basketball team.
 He was selected with the 59th overall selection in the 2008 NBA draft by the Detroit Pistons.

 Washington, who attended the National Christian Academy in Fort Washington, Maryland, is the son of Lionel Washington, a former National Football League cornerback and Denise Washington, a former Xavier University of Louisiana women's basketball player.

 High school career

 After two years at Notre Dame Academy in Green Bay, WI, Deron transferred.
 At National Academy as a junior, Washington averaged 11.5 points per game and made 65 three-pointers, even while missing nine games in the middle of the year due to a broken wrist.
 Following his junior year, Washington was rated #87 nationally by HoopScoop and #124 nationally by Rivals.com.
 He was also rated as the #2 wing forward by MarylandPrepHoops.com.

 Washington finished his senior season averaging 16.7 points, 10.0 rebounds, three assists, and three blocks per game for NCA.

 Following his high school senior year at National Christian Academy, Washington was rated as a three-star prospect on Rivals.com.
 He chose to attend Virginia Tech, who had not reached the NCAA tournament since the 1995–1996, and play for newly acquired head coach Seth Greenberg.